In this video, I’m going to talk about what is Amazon FBA and how it is different from FBM.

 They store products for you, they manage your orders, they deliver products for you to customers, they handle all customer services, etc.

 Basically, with FBA you outsource everything to Amazon except finding and sourcing products.
-This part of your business you will have to handle yourself.
+In this part of your business, you will have to handle yourself.

 Obviously, there are some pros and cons to this model.